-A few weeks later, I found a trauma-focused therapist.
+A few weeks later, I found a trauma-focused psychotherapist.
 After several months of EMDR, the flashbacks began to resolve and grief began to settle in — what my therapist believed marked the beginning of my journey to feeling whole.
-Yet it was that day when a stranger protected me that I started my recovery.
+Yet it was that day when a stranger protected me that I feel I started my recovery.
 From that day forward I decided whatever had happened in the past, and whatever might be going on in my mind, I would seek help when I needed it.
 And that decision, I believe, has made a world of difference for my recovery from sexual trauma.
-For centuries, women like me have had to face alone the most threatening experience to their selfhood, if not their lives.
+For centuries, women like me have had to face alone the most threatening experience to their personhood, if not their lives.
 And at its core, recovery from sexual abuse is about ending alienation, both from others and oneself.

 Of all forms of adversity a girl or young women can experience, sexual trauma may have the greatest psychological and social impact.
-Compared to other forms of adverse experiences, those of us sexually violated in early life are at greater risk for substance use and abuse, which increases the likelihood of cardiovascular disease, cancer, chronic lung disease, and liver disease.
+Compared to other forms of adverse experiences, those of us sexually violated (especially in early life) are at greater risk for substance abuse, which increases the likelihood of cardiovascular disease, cancer, chronic lung disease, and liver disease.
 We are more likely to suffer from depression and anxiety, engage in suicidal behaviors, and exhibit symptoms of posttraumatic stress disorder.
 We are also more likely to have histories of high-risk sexual behaviors and to contract sexually transmitted diseases.

 Despite the known threats to physical and psychological well-being caused by sexual abuse, recovery is not well understood.
 According to some professionals, full recovery from sexual trauma is still highly unlikely.
 Psychotherapist Susan Clancy wrote in 2016 in the Psychotherapy Networker: